Joshua-Hwang/python-tutorials/025-Basic-strings-and-flows/README.md

 ## Dissecting the if else block
 Let's take a look at what we've done.
 It reads very much like a natural sentence.
->If thing is true do something else do something else
+>If thing is true do something, else do something else
 ```python
 if thing:
   something()